ajitonelsonn/medgraph-navigator/README.md

 ## 🔍 Overview

-MedGraph Navigator is a next-generation healthcare analytics platform that combines the power of graph databases with large language models to provide medical professionals with deep insights into patient data.
-By leveraging GraphRAG (Graph-based Retrieval Augmented Generation) technology, the platform enables:
+MedGraph Navigator is a next-generation healthcare analytics platform that harnesses the power of graph databases and large language models (LLMs) to provide medical professionals with deep, actionable insights into patient data.
+Built on ArangoDB’s advanced graph capabilities and enhanced with GraphRAG (Graph-based Retrieval Augmented Generation) technology, MedGraph Navigator revolutionizes healthcare analytics by enabling:

 - Natural language querying of complex medical data
 - Visual exploration of patient journeys through medical systems